maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/are-emergency-ballots-available.md

+---
-**Are emergency ballots available if I can’t get to the polls on Election Day?**
+title: "Are emergency ballots available if I can’t get to the polls on Election Day?"
+published: true
+weight: 1
+section: "voting-basics"
+priority: Minor
+---
 If it is **six or fewer days before Election Day,** you may be able to get an emergency vote-by-mail ballot.

 ### Situations where emergency ballots are available